androportal/ABT/README.rst

 Porting of `GNUkhata <http://gnukhata.org/>`_ on `Aakash
 <http://www.iitb.ac.in/AK/Aakash.htm>`_ tablet, a ``low cost access
-device`` is an effort to make GNUkhata, a web-app work on a portable android device. **gkAakash** provides accountants to carry on there work while on the go.
-They no need to carry a laptop or a live internet connection to work on GNUkhata.
-This is a complete Android application requires **no** internet connection and work natively on Aakash.
+device`` is an effort to make GNUkhata, a web-app work on a portable android device. **gkAakash** provides students and accountants to carry on there work while on the go.
+They don't have to carry a laptop or need to have a live internet connection to work on GNUkhata.
+This is a complete Android application and requires **no** internet connection and work natively on Aakash.

 About GNUKhata